-The IFTR invites entries for the New Scholars’ Prize and Helsinki Prize for 2021.
+IFTR Invites Entries for the New Scholars’ Prize and Helsinki Prize, 2023

-Any graduate student, doctoral or post-doctoral researcher whose PhD has been completed less than three years ago, or a researcher without a PhD who has been in an academic post for less than three years are eligible to apply.
+Any graduate student, doctoral or post-doctoral researcher whose PhD has been awarded less than three years ago, or a researcher without a PhD who has been in an academic post for less than three years are eligible to apply.
 Any eligible scholar who submitted an entry in previous years is welcome to apply again with a new essay.
 Please also see eligibility criteria for the Helsinki Prize (above).
 Previous recipients of either the New Scholars or the Helsinki Prize are not eligible to compete.

 Please Note: submitting an entry for either competition does not constitute a conference enrolment.
 Applicants wanting to attend the conference should send abstracts to the organisers as outlined in the conference call for papers.

 The last date for submission of the essay is 12 December 2022.

 - The length of essays is 3,500 words including citations.
-Essays are expected to be within the specified word length of 3,500 words, including any end- or footnotes or bibliography.
+Essays are expected to be within the specified word length of 3,500 words, including any end- or footnotes or bibliography/works cited.
 The regulations will allow for up to a 10% margin but any essay which is longer than 3,850 words will not be considered for the competition.